-We roast our coffee at Bureaux in Abbotsford every Thursday.
+We roast our coffee at Bureaux in Abbotsford every Thursday, and sometimes other days if we run short.
 When you place an order online, we will pack and send it from the freshest batch within two business days unless you tell us otherwise or there are some unforeseen circumstances.
 If we send coffee on a Friday, it will have been roasted the day before.
-If we send it on a Tuesday, it was roasted the previous Thursday.
+If we send it on a Tuesday, it was most likely roasted the previous Thursday.

 Our belief is that too much attention has been given to coffee being sold as fresh as possible and that this is a distraction that can get in the way of enjoying really great coffee.

 We know that our customers have a wide range of brewing equipment and methods, as well as varying beliefs about how fresh their coffee should be.
 What we really want is for our customers to get what they want.
 Please feel free to get in touch if you would like to know more about our roast dates, brew methods or anything else we may have missed here.